reach2sayan/ExpressionSolver/README.md

 ctest --test-dir build --output-on-failure
 ```

-On Windows, the GitHub workflow builds with MSVC and vcpkg-provided Boost headers.
-The local CMake setup also falls back to fetching `boost/mp11` when `Boost::headers` is not already available.
+The GitHub workflow also builds with MSVC on Windows.

 ## Benchmarks